tbasdev57/TS_Analytics-Dashboard/README.md

-# Sportsee
+# Analytics-Dashboard

-Project 12 - Develop an analytics dashboard using React.
+Project  Develop an analytics dashboard using React.

 ## 🚨 Prerequisites